Maurice River Township, New Jersey

 Maurice River Township (/ˈmɔːrɪs/) is the easternmost township in Cumberland County, in the U.S. state of New Jersey.
-The township, and all of Cumberland County, is part of the Vineland-Bridgeton metropolitan statistical area for statistical purposes, and of the Philadelphia-Wilmington-Camden, PA-NJ-DE-MD combined statistical area, also known as the Delaware Valley or Philadelphia metropolitan area.
+The township, and all of Cumberland County, is part of the Vineland-Bridgeton metropolitan statistical area for statistical purposes, and the Philadelphia metropolitan area.
 As of the 2020 United States census, the township's population was 6,218, a decrease of 1,758 (−22.0%) from the 2010 census count of 7,976, which in turn reflected an increase of 1,048 (+15.1%) from the 6,928 counted in the 2000 census.

 Maurice River Township was first formed as a precinct on January 19, 1748, and was incorporated by an act of the New Jersey Legislature on February 21, 1798, as one of New Jersey's initial group of 104 townships.
 Portions of the township were taken to form Millville on March 1, 1866.
 The township derives its name from Maurice, Prince of Orange.

 It had long been a dry town where alcohol could not legally be sold.
 The Township Committee began consideration in 2012 of asking residents to approve the creation of two liquor licenses.
 In 2018, the committee created an ordinance allowing the sale of alcohol, after voters approved a ballot question the previous November.